 The goal of the Confirmation program is to help those who participate in it to deepen their personal relationship with God, to develop their sense of belonging in a living Christian community, and to personally ratify their membership in the Catholic Church.
 It is assumed that the process of confirming the faith has been ongoing in their lives and that it will continue to be renewed long after they have completed the program.

 The policy of the Archdiocese of Seattle is to confirm those who are 16 years of age (Sophomore/Junior in High School) or older.
-The preparation consists of bi-weekly classes with a team of volunteer catechists.

 - The student’s family must be registered in the parish, unless you have received prior permission.